jeffcshelton/jdx-rust/README.md

 # JDX Rust

-jdx-rust is a Rust wrapper library around libjdx, the low-level C library that manages JDX files directly.
-It can be used in any Rust project where you need to interact directly and conveniently with JDX files, and is actively used in the [JDX Command Line Tool](https://github.com/jeffreycshelton/jdx-clt).
+jdx-rust is a Rust library (now written purely in Rust!) for interacting with JDX files, making it easier to read, store, and modify large datasets of labeled images, primarily for machine learning tasks.
+It can be used in any Rust project where you need to interact directly and conveniently with JDX files, and it's actively used in the [JDX Command Line Tool](https://github.com/jeffreycshelton/jdx-clt).

 ## Usage